simsta1/poc-prefect-containerized/README.md

 Use this repo structure as template and copy your data flow repository inside this structure.

-1. Clone Repos with prefect flows
+1. Clone Repos with prefect flows inside root
 2. Build Images from Repo Dockerfiles
     - Make sure naming of images is equal to image names in `docker-compose.yaml`
 3. Run Images in container and build prefect deployments